Celebrating God's Faithfulness for 67 Years !

 The Busy Bee Ministry was instrumental in having members pledge toward the purchase of new entry doors for our sanctuary.
 The doors were installed in September 2011.

 In 2013 began the construction of a media room which gives us the capability of screen presentations of our services, as well as the ability to tape CD’s and DVD’s.
 The construction was completed in February 2014.
-We have had several “movie nights” for our church.
-In the near future, we will stream our live services to spread the “good news” world-wide.
+We have had several “movie nights” for our congregation.

 In our attempt to stay current with today’s technology, our Pastor sends SMS messages to members’ cellphones each morning; giving a word of encouragement and hope.